mpwillson/fcgi/README.md

 chroot: nil
 `

-Use of chroot means the FCGI server must be invoked by root.
+Use of chroot requires that the FCGI server be invoked by root.

 ### user